Kaisaan/projects/README.md

 **Progress**: I made a pretty basic table file based off of the PC-88 BIOS files and also found the text for the game
 **Notes**: Nothing to say here
 **Status**: **Cancelled**, well, only *my* version of the translation project.
 I found someone that is working on translating the entire PC-88 *Ys* trilogy, so there's no reason for me to continue working on this (they've made much more progress).
 I'll update this whenever that project is finished

-# Erst Kerf (PC) Translation
-**Info**: A really cool shump/dungeon crawler doujin game with a really cool artstyle and soundtrack that I saw my friend Sugunii play.
-The game seems to have a story but is sadly untranslated so I decided to look into if I could find the text.
-**Progress**: I found the text but I have no translator.
-**Notes**: Text for the game can be found in the `date` folder in the indiviual `.scp` files for each stage.
-The stages' script files seem to just have a `text ""` command which can be changed.
-**Status**: This is just something I looked into for curiousity.
-If someone is interested in translating the game it seems pretty simple to do so.

 # Witch's Wish (NDS) Sprite Extraction
 **Info**: A game I don't really know much about but my friend wanted to get the sprites extracted as regular image files.